 It can take people days to show symptoms of whiplash, and even people who show symptoms may not recognize the symptoms for what they are.
 As a result, many people who experience whiplash fail to seek medical treatment when the car accident first occurs.
 This delayed response can lead to prolonged pain and suffering.
 The sooner the injured person seeks treatment with a chiropractor, the better.

-For more information about how chiropractic care can be helpful in treating your condition, contact our chiropractor, Dr. Michael Soloman.
+For more information about how chiropractic care can be helpful in treating your condition, contact our chiropractor, Dr. Danielle Stetzel.
 He can treat your whiplash before the problem becomes severe.
 If you have been involved in a car accident in the Phoenix, Paradise Valley, Scottsdale, Tempe, Chandler, and Glendale, AZ area, contact the Soloman Center at 602-254-2454 for tips and advice on treating your whiplash, and for proper diagnoses of your condition.